 The degree of immersion is often measured on a scale or along a continuum, from the least to the most.
 User involvement will often vary appropriately based on reality, though it will also rely on individual variances.

-While an environment that faithfully replicates the actual world can have unanticipated psychological impacts, one that is not sufficiently immersive will not engage the user.
-Since that degree of immersion has not yet been attained, the latter situation is not a problem.
+While an digital environment that faithfully replicates the actual world can have unanticipated psychological impacts, one that is not sufficiently immersive will not engage the user.
+Since that degree of virtual reality has not yet been attained, the latter situation is not a problem.